 • See Christmas shows at the theater.

 It’s one of Ireland’s most visited cities and for good reason.
-Dublin is brimming with history and is home to more cosy pubs than you could ever frequent in one lifetime.
-The whole month of December is a Christmas-inspired party and there are festive events going on both before and after the holiday.
+Dublin is brimming with history and is home to more cozy pubs than you could ever frequent in one lifetime.
+The whole month of December is a Christmas-inspired party and there are festive events going on both before and after the vacation.
 While visiting, be sure to:

 • Go shopping on Grafton Street.